Acknowledging Children’s Feelings

 For many of us, our instinct when a child is upset, or throwing a wobbly (by our interpretation), or expressing big feelings is usually to fix it!
 As people who care immensely about children's wellbeing, we naturally want to help children to feel better.
 Or maybe there is a visitor in the room, who is looking at us as if to say "Aren't you going to comfort that child?!"

 We feel very uncomfortable.
 So we distract, or inadvertently downplay the child's feelings in our attempts to make things better for them.
 But let's remember how we feel when we are anxious or worried about something that is important to us.
 If we shared our true feelings with our work colleague, and they responded by picking us up and taking us to look out the window, while saying "Oh look the sun is coming out, let's go out and play!"
 We would not only find that extremely odd and uncomfortable, but we would likely feel that our colleague didn't really understand what was going on for us inside, and we would be left feeling that we didn't really matter.
-And probably next time, we would just keep our feelings to ourselves.
+Next time, we would probably just keep our feelings to ourselves.

 It's.
 The.
 Same.
 For.
 Children.